-Mediation and Probate DisputesAdded by John McGown, Jr. in Articles & Publications, Business Law on June 14, 2013
+Mediation and Probate DisputesAdded by John McGown, Jr. in Articles & Blogs, Business Law on June 14, 2013

 When people pass away, what they hoped would be an easy process following their death has the potential to become anything but that.
 The property accumulated during a lifetime needs to be distributed in a relatively short time according to the terms of a will, trust, or beneficiary designation (or according to the applicable state statute for those who die without a will).
 Probate is often a necessary step in accomplishing the disposition of the deceased’s property.
 It is nearly impossible for anyone to cover the disposition of each and every item on their death because many items are not easily divided.
 This is especially true for household items such as furniture and pictures.
 Occasionally, items that were in the house before death are no longer there after death, which can lead to awkward conversations.
 This is where mediation can become a useful tool.